Moult/vtemplate-php/README.md

  - Kohana 3.3
  - PSR-0
  - Composer
- - Swiftmailer
- - Driver

 Development:

- - PHPSpec2
+ - Behat
- - Behat + Mink
+ - Mink
+ - GNU make
+ - Jasmine
+ - Karma
- - Phing
+ - Gulp

+See the various `composer`, `npm`, and `bower` files for more recommendations.

 ## Anything added?